mariusc/apple-sdk/README.md

   }]
   ```

-* `RelayrTransmitter.h` instance represents a ----- that connects to sensors (usually BLE) to the Relayr Cloud.
+* `RelayrTransmitter.h` instance represents a bridge that connects to sensors (usually BLE) to the Relayr Cloud.
 For example, the Wunderbar is composed of 7 pieces: 1 Transmitter (Master Module) and 6 BLE sensors.
 The transmitter takes the data from the 6 sensors and send it over MQTT to the Relayr Cloud.
 From there, that data is routed to any Relayr App/User interested on it.

 * `RelayrDevice.h` represents a sensing device.
 A single Relayr device can *sense* many values at the same time.
 Thus, you should always query for the capabilities of the device.